MKM Fellow Rises to Public Health Challenges in Zambia

 Dr. Toeque recently visited three new DREAMS centers in Zambia’s Eastern Province.
 The centers only opened late last year, and Dr. Toeque has been working under the supervision of Dr. Cassidy Claassen, assistant professor of medicine and technical director/chief of party of CIRKUITS, on grantsmanship and programmatic aspects of the CIRKUITS project, which is part of Ciheb.

 DREAMS — which stands for determined, resilient, empowered, AIDS-free, mentored, and safe — is a global, public-private partnership that was launched in 2014 on World AIDS Days to empower adolescent girls and young women and reduce HIV risks, while strengthening families and mobilizing communities to reduce gender-based violence by providing safe spaces, counseling, and other interventions.
 Among its objectives, DREAMS seeks to reduce new HIV infections in adolescent girls and young women between 10-24 years in Zambia and nine other sub-Saharan African countries.

 During her visit, Dr. Toeque observed a sensitization session conducted in a DREAMS safe space in Mchini in the Chipata District among a group of young girls.
 The subject was HIV, sexual health, and safe sex.
-Dr. Toeque was impressed that the girls were very forthcoming and engaged, despite the hardships they had encountered.
-“The fact that they were asking questions, that in itself showed that they were listening and picking up points,” Dr. Toeque said.
+Dr. Toeque was impressed that the girls were forthcoming and engaged despite the hardships they had endured.
+“The fact that they were asking questions showed that they were listening and picking up points,” Dr. Toeque said.
 “It was such a great experience to see these girls — they are underserved, mostly married at young ages, some pregnant at very young ages.”